Year in Review: Saigoneer's 20 Picks for Best Vietnamese Music of 2020 | Saigoneer

 #11 Quyếch - Chỉ Đường

 A few months ago, I watched a short documentary on YouTube on sound design and editing for feature movies and learned that movies are big fat liars.
 What we think are raindrops on helmets could be watering cans instead, and a monster’s growl could be mimicked by squeezing celery sticks.
 This is to say that I’m not gonna even try to guess what created the novel range of percussion behind ‘Chỉ Đường.’
-As the first single from Quyếch’s debut album “Chuyện Trời,” the song retains the unique mysticism of the band, who cares more for metaphors and acoustic experimentation than catchiness.
+As the first single from Quyếch’s debut album “Quyển Trời,” the song retains the unique mysticism of the band, who cares more for metaphors and acoustic experimentation than catchiness.
 ‘Chỉ Đường’ is not just a fragment of music, it’s a scene.
 A galloping horse dashing past lush forests and deserts, night clouds and shooting stars.
 Where is it going?
 Who are we?
 Does it matter, as long as we’re in for a ride along with Quyếch into the next musical journey?

 #10 Mèow Lạc - Thành Phố Đung Đưa